Cromer Shoal Chalk Beds

 The Cromer Shoal Chalk Beds are a chalk reef off the coast Norfolk in the United Kingdom, believed to be the largest chalk reef in Europe.
 Since January 2016, an area around it has been designated as a Marine Conservation Zone.
 Although the MCZ is named after chalk beds off Cromer the most dramatic features are off Sheringham.
 A chalk bedrock seabed actually extends under much of the Southern North Sea and is exposed underwater and at the shore - as veneers of sand and sediment move with sea action.
 The chalk is most notably exposed at the shore as rock pools at West Runton.
-They are home to more than 700 marine species, including a species of purple Hymedesmia sponge unique to the area first identified there in 2011.
+They are home to more than 700 marine species, including a species of purple Hymedesmia sponge, Hymedesmia sp.
+'Parpal Dumplin', unique to the area first identified there in 2011.

 The Marine Conservation Zone. has an area of about 321 km^{2}, starting 200 m away from the coastline and extending about 10 km out into the North Sea, it stretches from west of Weybourne to Happisburgh.
 The 200 m offset was applied due to pressure from local communities who believed the designation would prevent sea defense work if it reached the high tide mark.
 This was a mistake as MCZ status does not bring any default prohibition of coastal works.